chetotam/HelloVoxel/README.md

 * graphics: I need to change current crappy renderer to something capable of rendering to texture and instancing and not being that slow;

-* postprocessing: motion blur, chromatic abberations, everything that could make bare cubes look less boring;
+* postprocessing: motion blur, chromatic abberations, etc;

 * particles;